Transia-RnD/XrplCSharp/README.md

 ## Repository Credit

-The credit of this repository goes to Chris Will.
+The credit of this repository goes to Chris Williams.

 https://github.com/chriswill